skip to Main Content

 Wildfire destruction has increased tremendously in the last two decades.
 Currently, wildfires have doubled in the amount of land destruction compared to fires of the 1990s.
 In fact, in 2015, the most significant wildfire season ever received in U.S. history burned more than 10 million acres of land.

-A wildfire is any unplanned or unwanted and uncontrolled fire that burns wildland vegetation, usually in rural areas.
+A wildfire is any unplanned, unwanted, and uncontrolled fire that burns wildland vegetation, usually in rural areas.
 These fires can burn vegetation both in and above the soil.

-According to the Insurance Information Institute, in 2019, the top 10 states with the most acres burned in wildfires were as follows.
+According to the Insurance Information Institute, in 2022, the 10 states with the largest number of wildfires were as follows.

 If a fire damaged your property, consult with a fire damage lawyer as soon as possible.